DennisTheMenace780/tabbyKat/progress.md

+Aug 10, 2024
+--
+A small improvement was made to fix the strange rendering issue that I was experiencing.
+The fix involes using the `tea.WithAltScreen()` function as a program option.
+This option writes the Bubble Tea output to an alternate buffer, which means that when the git command executes we're freeing up `stdout` for the native git output.

 March 19, 2024
 --
 I got the version two of the project up and running again, so I feel comfortable